×

 "I'm excited to play new roles and to do things that challenge me a little more.
 Alex is a great character but Alex doesn't change a ton," she told The Hollywood Reporter in 2019.
 "I don't want to play kid to adult.
 I want to just play my age now."

 Winter's first project after "Modern Family" was the comedy-thriller "Don't Log Off," an independent film about a girl who goes missing from a virtual birthday party.
 Winter plays the lead and, according to Deadline, had a role in producing the film.
-An IMDb check shows she's also cast in the crime movie "Crimelands."
-No release dates yet for her latest projects, but this news is good: Winter is already back to work and will surely appear on screen again soon.

 Winter is targeting more grown-up roles

 Even before "Modern Family" ended, Winter was breaking out as an actress and demonstrating her range.
-In the 2015 film "Safelight," a road-trip tale involving two teens on a quest to photograph lighthouses, Winter plays a more dramatic role.
+In the 2015 film "Safelight," a road trip tale involving two teens on a quest to photograph lighthouses, Winter plays a more dramatic role.
 Director Tony Aloupis told We Blab Entertainment Magazine she had no trouble at all managing it.
 "Ariel is so prepared and professional.
 We briefly discussed her character and she ran with it," he said.
 "She needed very little direction from me."

 Two years later, in 2017, Winter worked with legendary actor Burt Reynolds on the film "The Last Movie Star."
 This time, she plays the racy Lil McFougal, wearing fake tattoos, sipping wine in a bubble bath, and appearing onscreen in a lacy black thong.
-According to AP Wire, Winter told "Entertainment Tonight" she looked forward to more movie roles.
+According to AP Wire, Winter told "Entertainment Tonight" that she looked forward to more movie roles.

 "Doing something different is definitely intentional for me because I want to broaden my horizons," she said.
 "I would like to do different things, because I've been doing ["Modern Family"] for 10 years next year."